Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/IoC/InjectAttribute.md

 ### Type

-Gets or sets the type.If`null` , the type must be determined dynamically.
+Gets or sets the type.
+If`null`, the type must be determined dynamically.

 #### Remarks